This quintessential Mickey Rooney-Judy Garland musical has all the

 a march through town for the title number to an embarrassingly dated

 minstrel show routine.
-The movie was made the same year as
+The movie was made the same year as The Wizard

 Of Oz (1939) and featured the same villain: Margaret Hamilton.
 How